-Northeast Ohio Medical University (NEOMED) is committed to meeting the diverse needs of its students, faculty and staff and the surrounding communities in which we serve.
-Diversity is integral to the mission, vision and values of NEOMED.
-Embracing and fostering diversity enhances the quality of education for all students and creates an academic environment that allows our faculty and staff to flourish.
-Our differences bring value to our educational environment.
+Diversity is integral to Northeast Ohio Medical University’s mission, vision and values, and we are committed to meeting the diverse needs of our students, faculty and staff, as well as those of the surrounding communities in which we serve.
+NEOMED achieves our mission by promoting, valuing and incorporating diversity in all its forms as it enhances the quality of education for all students and creates an academic environment that allows our faculty and staff to flourish.

 TITLE IX IS LAW